HumanCellAtlas/dcp-community/charters/DataProcessingService/charter.md

 ### Documentation

-* Creating and outputting metadata on the operations done to the data in accordance with the HCA DCP Metadata Schema
+* Creating and outputting metadata on the operations applied to the data in accordance with the HCA DCP Metadata Schema
 * Documentation on the Data Processing Service and guides on using the service
 * Creating documentation and scripting around the deployment of the Data Processing Service